NI-Measurement-Plug-Ins/abstraction-layer-labview/Docs/HAL Docs/HAL in Measurement Plug-Ins.md

 10. **Create instrument child classes**
     1. In `<instrument type>_Models` folder, create child classes that inherit from the instrument base class, as shown in the class hierarchy image below.
 Refer to this [example](https://github.com/NI-Measurement-Plug-Ins/abstraction-layer-labview/tree/main/Source/HAL%20Implementation) for more information.
-    2. **The name of each child class and its directory must match the instrument type ID configured for that instrument model in the pin map file.**
+    2. **The name of the instrument child class and its directory should match the instrument type ID configured in the pin map file.**
-    3. Below are the standard directory names followed for NI instruments:
+    3. Below are the directory names for different NI instrument types:

        | Instrument type       | Directory name    |
        |-----------------------|-------------------|